Palestine entry requirements for Argentina passport holders

 Validity6 months

-Available for frequent travellers; apply at Palestinian embassy.
+Available for frequent travelers; apply at Palestinian diplomatic missions.

 work visa